redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 -----------------------------------------------------------------------
 ```

-Anyway, let's get to the code.
+Let's represent this in code.
 First thing is a struct that can help us quickly build individual blocks out.
+There's a simple encoding scheme in the block which uses key overlap with the first key to compress the size of the data.

 ```rust
 use crate::key::{Key, KeySlice, KeyVec};